Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 };
 ```

 The `CustomizedHistoricalHourAxisTick` is used to display the vertically oriented timestamps at the bottom of the chart.
-These are what we'll see for the short period of time we're running the chart here. `CustomizedHistoricalDayAxisTick` is used when displaying the larger time ranges.
-The chart has a dropdown menu to select the time range for displaying data - however we are not storing the chart data anywhere in this app and so the DAY and WEEK settings are mainly for illustrative purposes.
+All we're doing here is rotating the text and adding a timestamp via the JavaScript `Date` class and the `toLocaleTimeString` method.

 ```typescript
 const CustomizedHistoricalHourAxisTick = ({x, y, fill, payload}) =>